zio/zio-http/docs/concepts/client.md

 import zio.http._
 import zio._

-val request = Request.get("https://api.example.com/data")
+val url = URL.decode("https://api.example.com/data")

-val program: ZIO[Any, Throwable, Response] = ZClient.send(request)
+val request = Request.get(url)
 ```
-In this example,created a GET request to the `https://api.example.com/data` endpoint and send it using the HTTP client.
+In this example,created a simple GET request to the `https://api.example.com/data` endpoint and send it using the HTTP client.
 The send method returns a Response representing the server's response to the request.

 ## Handling Responses: